Lowell General Hospital: Magnet designation

 The Magnet Recognition Program recognizes healthcare organizations that are dedicated to nursing excellence, professionalism and patient focused care.
 The American Nurses Credentialing Center (ANCC), the largest and most prominent nursing credentialing organization in the United States, honored Lowell General Hospital with Magnet Recognition for excellence in nursing care in October 2010.
 Lowell General was the eighth hospital in Massachusetts to achieve Magnet designation.

 Criticism

-The hospital has received criticism for the salary paid to its president, Joseph White, being 1.25 million, while hospital staff have not received increases in their compensation.
+The hospital received criticism for the salary paid to its previous president, Joseph White, being $1.25 million, while hospital staff have not received increases in their compensation.
 According to ProPublica, in 2019 there were 12 employees being paid more than $200,000 per year: